 Next, scroll down to the ‘Feed to Post’ section.
 You must select a post type for imported feed items here.

 By default, the plugin will import posts as draughts.
-You can change that to published if you want.
+If you’d like, you can change that to published.

 Do make sure to check the box next to the ‘Force full content’ option.
 Selecting this option can allow WP RSS Aggregator to obtain the complete text of posts.